 - large commercial establishments, except for food retailers, staple products, and individual establishments of less than 2,500 square meters of retail space with direct and independent access from the outside.

-- The entry and exit of people from the territory of the Community of Castilla y León is restricted, except to carry out essential activities.
-The use of transport and roads that pass or cross the region is permitted provided that both origin and destination are outside the territory of the Community of Castilla y León.
+In general, the Junta de Castilla y León has extended the alert level 4 and limited entry and exit of the territory of the entire Community from 00:00 on January 11 until the end of the state of alarm.
+Travel by roads that cross the region is permitted as long as the origin and destination is outside the territory of the Community of Castilla y León.